 Now that you know how it is used in various sessions, let’s get to know more about why.
-A very common question is, “what is the difference between using ice (or cold) or heat?
-This is a very good question, because it can be confusing to know when to use what; and the reason behind this confusion is a bit much for this article.
+A pervasive question is, “what is the difference between using ice (or cold) or heat?
+This is an excellent question because it can be confusing to know when to use what, and the reason behind this confusion is a bit much for this article.
 So, we will save it for another day.
 Think of it this way.
 Heat opens and expands.
 It opens pores, cell walls, and tissue of the body.
 More like, it takes up space; heat pushes objects to the side and gives more volume.
 When heat is applied, blood expands and surfaces to the top (or just below the skin to where it is visible), and ready to receive.

 What is the difference between using ice or heat on an injury?

 Cold, on the other hand, promotes contraction.
-It reduces… When cold is applied, the pores of the skin closes, and blood retracts away from the skin.
-Cold reduces heat that cause swelling and fevers.
+It reduces… When cold is applied, the pores of the skin close and blood retracts away from the skin.
+Cold reduces the heat that causes swelling and fevers.
 Especially with the use of ice, it will numb the nerves, which reduces the sensation of pain.
 Which is a more likely answer to why we mostly use or it is suggested to use ice; when we don’t want to feel the pain.